jrdthomas1/Project-1/README.md

 ## Research Questions

 Our main question centers on whether the states with less COVID-19 restrictions (Florida and Texas) have better economic outcomes than the states with the stricter measures (California, New York, Washington).
-We will review GDP and unemployment.
+We will review GDP, unemployment, and per capital Personal Income.
   - How was GDP in these states affected through the years of 2020-2023?
 Did Florida and Texas perform better?
   - What were the unemployment patterns for these states during these years?
 Did Florida and Texas perform better in this metric?
   - Is there a relationship between GDP and Unemployment in these states?
-  - How Personal Income Per Capita change significantly during these years?
+  - How did the pandemic affect Personal Income per capita in these states?
+Was there a notable difference?

+## Data Sources
+We sourced our data from the Bureau of Labor Statistics and Department of Commerce's Bureau of Economic Analysis.

 ## Limitations